Spencer Breithaupt Joins PetVivo Holdings, Inc. Board of Directors

-/EIN News/ -- MINNEAPOLIS, MN, US, April 14, 2023 (GLOBE NEWSWIRE) -- PetVivo Holdings, Inc. (NASDAQ: PETV & PETVW) (the "Company") an emerging biomedical device company focused on the commercialization of innovative medical therapeutics for companion animals and animal athletes is pleased to announce that Spencer Breithaupt has joined the Company’s Board of Directors.
+MINNEAPOLIS, MN, US, April 14, 2023 (GLOBE NEWSWIRE) -- PetVivo Holdings, Inc. PETV PETVW))) (the "Company") an emerging biomedical device company focused on the commercialization of innovative medical therapeutics for companion animals and animal athletes is pleased to announce that Spencer Breithaupt has joined the Company's Board of Directors.

 "We are thrilled to welcome Spencer to PetVivo's Board of Directors" said John Lai, Chief Executive Officer of PetVivo Holdings, Inc. "Spencer brings a wealth of industry and business experience to our Company.
 We anticipate that his addition to the board will provide us with the knowledge and expertise that will guide our Company to attain the resources and industry relationships necessary for success."